calccrypto/OpenPGP/README.md

 #### CMake Configuration Options

-The boolean GPG_COMPATIBLE flag can be used to make this library gpg compatible when gpg does not follow the standard.
+The boolean `GPG_COMPATIBLE` flag can be used to make this library gpg compatible when gpg does not follow the standard.
 By default this is set to False.

-The boolean USE_OPENSSL flag can be used to replace the Hashing library with the OpenSSL implementation.
+The boolean `USE_OPENSSL` flag can be used to replace the hashing and random number generation code with OpenSSL implementations.
 If OpenSSL is not found, CMake will default back to the original implementation.

 ## Usage